omidfarhang/omid.dev/content/posts/2010-02-13-google-chrome-dev-channel-update-5-0-322-2.en.md

 **Native Client**

 * Chrome for Linux and Mac OS 10.6 can now run [Native Client](http://code.google.com/p/nativeclient/) modules directly, no plugin required.
-To enable this features, run Chrome with the following command line flags _&#8211;internal-nacl &#8211;enable-gpu-plugin &#8211;no-sandbox_.
+To enable this features, run Chrome with the following command line flags _–internal-nacl –enable-gpu-plugin –no-sandbox_.
 * [Platform-independent NPAPI](https://wiki.mozilla.org/Plugins:PlatformIndependentNPAPI) extensions for 2D, 3D, and mouse/keyboard events are now available.
 * We'd like to hear from you.
 Please send feedback to [native-client-discuss@googlegroups.com](mailto:native-client-discuss@googlegroups.com),